th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/deepspeech.md

 ```bash
 cd ${WORK}/DeepSpeech/native_client/ctcdecode
 ```
-When you are on a raspberry Pi ow want to build for a raspberry pi please change the variable PYTHON_PLATFORM_NAME in ${WORK}/DeepSpeech/native_client/definitions.mk from
+When you are on a Raspberry Pi ow want to build for a Raspberry Pi please change the variable PYTHON_PLATFORM_NAME in ${WORK}/DeepSpeech/native_client/definitions.mk from
 this:
 ```bash
 PYTHON_PLATFORM_NAME := --plat-name manylinux1_x86_64